 And by the side, the campaign read, there is more you can do with peak; just paraphrased it.
 But the idea is, you can not only use peak milk for your tea and cereal but also add it to your drink.

-I was that advert beyond selling the milk but persuading people with that pictorial description to try peak with a drink.
+The advert went beyond selling the milk but persuading people with that pictorial description to try peak with a drink.
 So, it takes me back to what I was saying about qualities of an effective product description.

 According to Neil Patel, Product descriptions are a major reason a user may (or may not) convert.
 What a user reads about the product influences whether or not she will buy.
 Product descriptions are the final point in the conversion funnel.

-I’ll highlight five (5) important product description qualities you should look out for when creating yours.
+I’ll highlight five (5) effective product description qualities you should look out for when creating yours.

 Paint a mental picture of your product with words

-The quality of a product description is a bit intertwined with how to write descriptions.
+The quality of an effective product description is a bit intertwined with how to write descriptions.
 So I will elaborate on previous points when necessary.

 So, in creating a visual mental picture, you have to first use pictures and description.
 This is how it works.